snd/fragments/migration-guide.md

 it's still best to have one file that configures a fragments application and acts as the command runner.

-the contents of that file are a little bit different now:
+the contents of that file are a little bit different now. this should get you started:

 ``` javascript
 #!/usr/bin/env node